 Understanding the Complexities of Sexual Assault Involving Weapons in NSW From Legal Definitions and Weapon Usage to Penalties and Defence Strategies

 In New South Wales (NSW), the crime of sexual assault involving a weapon is seen as particularly egregious and is treated with the gravest severity.
-This article offers a detailed insight into the offence of sexual assault with a weapon in NSW, discussing its nature, the function of weapons in the crime, the penalties attached, and potential legal defences.

 Understanding Sexual Assault with a Weapon